Maltev-git/Covid19-plots/README.md

 ### Prediction for Germany

-The median time between onset of symptoms and death is 8-12 days, according to sources cited in Wikipedia.
-A delay value of 10 days is used in these plots and a case fatality rate of 2.3 %.
+The median time between onset of symptoms and death is 8-12 days, according to sources cited in Wikipedia. **Update: In order to replicate the fatality counts more accurately, I reduced the death delay duration from 10 to now 8 days and increased the case fatality rate from 2.3 % to 3.0 %.**

 There are a total of 28.000 intensive care unit (ICU) beds in Germany, according to [Statistisches Bundesamt](https://www.destatis.de/DE/Presse/Pressemitteilungen/2020/03/PD20_N011_231.html).